 Writer: Quentin Tarantino

 Cast: Samuel L. Jackson, Kurt Russell, Jennifer Jason Leigh, Walton Goggins, Demián Bichir, Tim Roth, Michael Madsen and Bruce Dern

-Set in post-Civil War era Wyoming, bounty hunter John “The Hangman” and his fugitive prisoner (Jennifer Jason Leigh) run towards Red Rock.
+Set in post-Retired Civil War captain era Wyoming, bounty hunter John “The Hangman” and his fugitive prisoner (Jennifer Jason Leigh) run towards Red Rock.
 They run into another bounty hunter who claims he is a sheriff.
 As the storm beckons, the travelers seek refuge at a stagecoach stopover and run into four different strangers.
 All eight are suspect each other.
 It’s Tarantino’s eighth movie, and it’s long, expectedly violent, and brutal.
 The characters are sketchy and colorful.
-Excellent dialogue delivery makes for an awesome Western flick to watch.
+Excellent dialogue delivery makes for an awesome and best Westerns flick to watch.

 2. The Ballad of Buster Scruggs

 Cast: James Franco, Brendan Gleeson, Zoe Kazan, Liam Neeson, Tim Blake Nelson, Tom Waits, Tyne Daly,Bill Heck, Grainger Hines,Harry Melling,Jonjo O’Neill, Chelcie Ross, Saul Rubinek